Ben Gregory

 Profile

 Qualitative researcher interested in the social aspects of mental health.
-Suicide and Place is am interdisciplinary PhD project exploring the connection between local area and suicidality.
+Suicide and Place is an interdisciplinary PhD project exploring the connection between local area and suicidality.
 Suicide research often focuses on individual level characteristics (psychological breakdown, mental illness or bereavement).
 Using a sociological imagination private troubles are public issues.
-Strong statistical evidence shows associations between area level characteristics (deprivation, social isolation, urbanicity, rurality) but there is a gap for qualitative evidence to explain potential mechanisms.
-I am supervised by Dr Cathy Brennan, who leads the Psychological and Social Medicine group, and Simon Popple, who leads the Digital Creativity and Cultures Hub.
+Strong statistical evidence shows associations between suicide and area level characteristics (deprivation, social isolation, urbanicity, rurality), but there is a gap for qualitative evidence to idenfity potential mechanisms.
+I am supervised by Dr Cathy Brennan, who leads the Psychological and Social Medicine group, Simon Popple, who leads the Digital Creativity and Cultures Hub, and Sarah Waters who leads a social justice analysis of Work-related suicide.

 Research interests

-• Qualitative Methods (semi-structured interviews, ethnographic approaches, participant observation, thematic analysis)
+• Qualitative Methods (semi-structured interviews, ethnographic approaches, walking interviews, participant observation, thematic analysis)

-• Qualitative Evidence Synthesis (systematic reviews, scoping review, theamtic synthesis, meta-ethnography, framework synthesis)
+• Qualitative Evidence Synthesis (systematic review, scoping review, thematic synthesis, meta-ethnography, framework synthesis)

 • Social perspectives on suicide